 Skin tags are very small and are usually measured in millimeters (typically smaller than 2 mm in size) growing up to half an inch in length.
 Since they are harmless (they cause no medical complications) and are usually just visually unappealing, skin tag removal is normally done just for aesthetic reasons.
 For instance, a skin tag on the eyelid can be quite noticeable and may distract from your appearance.
 However, if the skin tags are located in areas with a lot of friction, are in places where they can get stuck in zippers or clothing, and cause pain, irritation or bleeding, you should opt to have them removed.

-Skin Tag Treatments
+Skin Tag Treatments in San Diego

 Skin tag removal should not be done at home.
 Most people would attempt to get rid of them in their own bathrooms using DIY treatments they’ve found circulating on the Internet, but you should always go to a cosmetic dermatologist for safe removal.
 At-home remedies such as apple cider application or even OTC medications could have consequences.
 Without fully understanding what you’re dealing with, you can burn your skin or permanently leave marks.

 One important reason to seek medical help is that dermatologists will have sterile instruments.
 Relying on your tools at home could lead to an infection.
 Since skin tags have blood vessels in them, they can bleed more than you might expect.
 Cutting them yourself without any form of anesthetic can be painful.
 In a hospital setting, local anesthesia and supplies to control bleeding are available.

 Another reason to visit an expert is to rule out other skin or health conditions.
 I recommend getting an accurate diagnosis.
 As I said in an interview with Elle magazine, “The most important [thing] is to know when the growth is a skin tag and not something else.”